Skip to main content

 Elibible for HSA/FSA reimbursement

-Shelf Life15 Months from manufacture date | Learn More
+Shelf life15 months from manufacture date | Learn More

-Storage Condition35.6º-86ºF (2º-30ºC); do not freeze
+35.6º-86ºF (2º-30ºC); do not freeze

-Intended Use
+Intended use

 There are different kinds of tests for COVID-19.
 Molecular tests (also known as PCR tests) detect genetic material from the virus.
 Antigen tests detect proteins from the virus.
 Antigen tests are very specific for the virus but are not as sensitive as molecular tests.
 This means that a positive result is highly accurate, but a negative result does not rule out infection.
 Due to the lower sensitivity of antigen tests, there is a higher chance this test will give you a false negative result when you have COVID-19 than a molecular test would.